bitfactory-software/anyxx/docs/erased_functionality.md

 [^1]: How m_tables work:
     - Every `open_method::via_m_table` has a unique index.
     - Every `class` defining an `open_method::via_m_table` has an `m_table` with an entry for every `open_method`.
-    - A pointer to the `m_table` is must be passed to invoke the `open_method`.
+    - A pointer to the `m_table` must be passed to invoke the `open_method`.
     - The function called is `m_table[method_index]`.

-[^2]: If for an invoking type is no target found, the ``default_target`` gets called.
-It's default is to throw an exception.
-This can be coverriden by the `define_default(...)` member function of the `open_method`.
+[^2]: If for an invoking type no target is found, the `default_target` gets called.
+Its default is to throw an exception.
+This can be overridden by the `define_default(...)` member function of the `open_method`.
 If it is not possible, there is an algorithm `open_method::interpolate`.
-This algorithm uses the meta data of the classes registerd with `declare_classes`, to set the target to the implementation of the *nearest* base class with a defined function.
-The fallback is again the ``default_target``.
+This algorithm uses the meta data of the classes registered with `declare_classes` to set the target to the implementation of the *nearest* base class with a defined function.
+The fallback is again the `default_target`.